OmarSalah95/Data-Visualizer/ReadMe.txt

 die.Py
     Stores the class housing dice attributes, and methods. die_visual.Py
     Is used to generate a visual representation of the frequencies of each number being rold at random/ determined sample size.
+Which is rendered into a .svg file whic can be viewed in the browser.